 But I do give a summary below, to whet your appetite and give some food for thought.
+The first chapter summary is probably the best place to start.
 But if you want to argue any of these points, I ask that you first read the book.

+The Objectivist view on emotions is that we have an emotional mechanism but we program it with our rational mind.
+Emotions in Objectivism are treated like a wild animal that we have to discipline.
 Rand says that we are bound to feel something but what we feel is up to us.
-If we program our thoughts correctly, we can program our happiness to drive us towards what seems so logical: outwardly rational, productive success.
+If we program (her word) our thoughts correctly, we can program our happiness to drive us towards what seems so logical: outwardly rational, productive success.

 The challenge made in this book is that we cannot control our emotions such as to tell us what should make us happy.
 It is like the feedback on the dashboard on a car.
 It comes prepackaged.
 The feedback already knows the car.
 We cannot override it.
 These emotions help us in everyday life.
 They speak to us and teach us.
 Managing these hardwired emotions, as they personally edify a person, is much more important than dominating them.

 To make it more clear: Rand says you can control what makes you happy.
 She has you setting your values to value productivity, etc., such that you feel happy when you are productive, such as to aid in your “objective survival.”
 Happiness then becomes a “lightning quick barometer” in the aid of your life.
 She has you taming your emotions like disciplining a horse, which then goes to work for you.